HazyResearch/meerkat/docs/source/guide/reactive/getting-started.md

 Rather than a reactive function being re-run whenever any of its inputs are updated, it is actually re-run whenever any of its **marked** inputs are updated.
 This is a subtle but important distinction.

 **What objects can be marked?:** By default, standard objects cannot be marked.
-However, they can be wrapped in a {py:class}`Store <meerkat.Store>`. `Store` objects are markable, which means we can mark them for use with reactive functions.
+However, they can be wrapped in a {py:class}`Store <meerkat.Store>`. `Store` objects are *markable*, which means we can mark them for use with reactive functions.
 Python primitives, third-party objects, and custom objects can be wrapped in `Store` objects to make them markable.
 Other objects in Meerkat like `DataFrame` and `Column` are also markable.
 All of these objects provide a `.mark()` and `.unmark()` method to control whether they are marked or not.

 This means that for a function to react to changes in its inputs, its inputs must be marked.
 Let's look at a few examples.